Xuan27/maskmtext/README.md

-# BB - MaskMText for Civil 3D
+# BBMASK - MaskMText for Civil 3D

 A Civil 3D plugin that efficiently manages text masking for MText and MultiLeader objects.